paybygroup/docs/contents/pbgapis.md

   - `user_id ` -- an integer that uniquely identifies this user.
 This id be shared across group purchases in the case that a since user (with a sigle login) is part of multiple group purchases.
   - `user_email` -- the current email address for this invitee.
   - `status` -- the current status of this inivitee.
-(IVAN PLEASE EDIT THESE  'ORGANIZER', 'INVITED', 'ACCEPTED', ...)
+One of the following: 'ORGANIZER', 'INVITED', 'SIGNED_UP', 'ACCEPTED', 'WITHDRAWN'.

 Example results: